glutengo/rendering-strategies/backend/res/posts/react/react.md

 npm init next-app
 ```

-In contrast to the React application created above, Next.js applications are structured a bit differently regarding routing.
+In contrast to the React application created above, Next.js applications are structured differently regarding routing.
 In a CRA app we typically have one root component where we include static elements (in our case: the header and the menu containing the post list) and a placeholder for the actual page content which is filled by the router.
 In a Next.js app, each page has an own file, so there is no root component.
 To still be able to have static elements which appear on each of these pages and not repeat too much code, the [Next.js guide](https://nextjs.org/learn/basics/using-shared-components) suggests setting them up as shared components and putting them into a higher order `Layout` component.